Real Men Give Birth

 Halfway through the pregnancy, he says, he accepted that it would be awful and that he just had to ride it out.
 That decision, he says, while essential for his survival, “was isolating because it made me not want to be friendly or go out where I would have to meet new people."
 Meanwhile, he was afraid of trying harder to present as a man, lest he be attacked, literally.
 He says that he knew a very masculine, bearded transman who, on going into labor, was assaulted in the ambulance by EMTs because “they were not happy with him being so obviously male and pregnant at the same time."

-There was at least one benefit: When Sion and Wes went to city hall to get married two years before same-sex marriages were performed and recognized in Pennsylvania, they didn't have to worry that Sion presented as too masculine to marry another man.
-One look at Sion's pregnancy, and the clerks issued the license and performed the marriage.
+There was at least one benefit: When Paul and Chris went to city hall to get married two years before same-sex marriages were performed and recognized in Pennsylvania, they didn't have to worry that Paul presented as too masculine to marry another man.
+One look at Paul's pregnancy, and the clerks issued the license and performed the marriage.